 Instructions

-- Make Gravy Mixture.
+- Make gravy.
 In a small bowl, whisk together the water and Au Jus Gravy mix.

-- Cook Roast.
-Pour over the roast and cook the roast on high heat for 5 hours.
+- Slow cook.
+Pour the gravy over the roast and cook on high heat for 5 hours or on low for 8-10 hours.

 - Serve.
 To serve, using a slotted spoon or tongs, remove the desired amount of meat and place it on a slider bun.
 Top with a tablespoon or two of caramelized onions and spread the garlic mayonnaise on the underside of the top bun.
 Place the top bun over the beef and onions and serve immediately before the juices from the beef cause the slider bun to get too soggy.